 Money Habits You Shouldn't Skip

-It’s tempting to think that maintaining a budget is the only money management skill you might need.
+It is tempting to think that maintaining a budget is the only money management skill you might need.
 In reality, budgeting is a symptom rather than a solution.
-If you're regularly making a budget, you’re probably the type of person that's generally attentive to money.
+If you are regularly making a budget, you’re probably the type of person that is generally attentive to money.
 That’s the real key to financial success.
-It isn’t necessarily the budget itself, it’s the fact that you're paying attention.
+It isn’t necessarily the budget itself.
+It is the fact that you're paying attention.
 What are some of the other good habits that people who pay attention to money exude?
-Here a list of my few favorites.
-Try and follow them as best as you can!

 Whenever You Get a Pay Increase, Save and Invest It

-Many people use raises to inflate their lifestyle.
-If you apply a raise toward boosting your savings and investments instead, you’ll have a much better chance of winning the game.
+Many people use pay raises to inflate their lifestyle.
+If you apply a raise toward boosting your savings and investments instead, you will have a much better chance of winning the game.

 Maintain a Lifestyle You Can Sustain

-If you live in a manner that’s far too frugal and deprive yourself constantly, you'll eventually counter-balance by overspending.
+If you live in a manner that’s far too frugal and deprive yourself constantly, you will eventually counter-balance by overspending.
 If you maintain a lifestyle that’s sustainable, complete with occasional indulgences in the things you value most, you’ll maintain strong financial habits over the long run.

 Practice Some Type of Budgeting

 Practice some type of budgeting, even if it’s a basic two category budget.
-This involves first pulling your savings off the top, and then living on the rest.
-If you’d like a more detailed budget, check out the 50/20/30 budget, the five category budget, or a traditional line-item budget.
+This budgeting involves first pulling your savings off the top, and then living on the rest.
+If you’d like a more detailed budget, check out the 50/30/20 budget, the five category budget, or a traditional line-item budget.
 Budgeting is about more than allocating money.
 It is also about carefully spending your money.

 Don’t Put Anything on a Credit Card You Can’t Pay off at Month's End

 In fact, if you’re not sure about this, go ahead and pay your credit cards off weekly or even daily to make sure that you’re staying in check.
 Alternately, switch to a debit card or cash.
-Personally, I prefer credit cards because I like the airline miles, but I only take this route because I’ve never in my life had a single penny of credit card debt.
 If you’re unsure if you can use credit cards without digging yourself into debt, stick with cash.

 If you want to buy something, save up for it in advance.